 Marleen Forkas Camp Kavod at JCC Boca Raton is a premier eight-week summer camp serving children and teens in grades Pre-K through 12th grade with special needs.

 JAFCO Camp Kehilla is a summer camp program created for up to 50 children (ages 3 through 22) with a developmental disability.
 For more information, contact Samantha Sehter at (954) 315-8681 or firstname.lastname@example.org.

-For the full list of the available camp programs contact the 211 special Needs HelpLine.
+For the full list of the available local camp programs contact the 211 special Needs HelpLine.

 Camp HASC, http://camphasc.org/.
 Camp HASC is a unique summer program which provides over 300 children and adults with intellectual and physical disabilities the opportunity to enjoy an unforgettable camp experience.
 Camp HASC serves the social, therapeutic, academic, recreational, and medical needs of all its campers with a positive, ‘person first’ approach to care.

 CamTikah Support Program, https://www.ramahdarom.org/camp/summer-offerings/tikvah-program/.
 Tikvah Support Program is designed for campers with neurodevelopmental disorders such as Autism Spectrum Disorder, Down syndrome, Intellectual Disability, and Communication Disorder.
 Camp Yofi, https://www.ramahdarom.org/camp/summer-offerings/camp-yofi/.
 Camp Yofi is a nationally-recognized, one-of-a-kind program for Jewish families with children with Autism Spectrum Disorder between the ages of 6 and 13.
 Parents, grandparents, and siblings are invited to attend and all Jewish families, regardless of denomination or synagogue affiliation.